Remote CONN projects

 To configure this computer to allow access from remote clients to its CONN projects, launch CONN from this computer and select the 'Tools.
 Remote Options.
 Configuration' menu.
 In the bottom-half options, under the "when this computer is server" header, mark the checkbox 'Connect using SSH'.
 If this computer is part of a larger computer cluster select your cluster configuration profiles (e.g. GridEngine, Slurm, PBS, LSF, HTCondor), otherwise select 'distributed processing (run on background process, Unix/Mac).
 Last, click 'Save' to save these settings.
 If the server computer can be accessed by multiple users, each user may define their own access options/settings accordingly.

-Alternatively, you may also use the syntax "conn remotely setup" to manually configure the server computer (see help conn_remotely for details)
+Alternatively, you may also use the syntax "conn remotely setup" to manually configure the server computer with the default options and without requiring any graphical interface (see help conn_remotely for details)

 Under the hood: default communication protocol